AnneDirkson/FuzzyBIO/README.md

 This repository contains scripts to transform your data; and analyse the impact on NER.
 To analyse the impact on subsequent normalization, we refer you to the [BioSyn repository](https://github.com/dmis-lab/BioSyn)

+If you use this code please cite:

+Dirkson, A., Verberne, S. & Kraaij, W. (2021).
+FuzzyBIO: A Proposal for Fuzzy Representation of Discontinuous Entities.
+Proceedings of the 17th LOUHI workshop at EACL 2021.

 ## Prerequisites

 ### Using pip